Three RHEL 8 or 9 VMs

 ✓ Phase 1 complete.
 The stack is installed and locked down.
 Section 6 below is the production hardening pass — license, certs, Git, GPG, master configs, minion bundles.

 Don't skip step 11a.
 Leaving master_autoaccept: true in place after install means any new master plugin registers without review — that's a security hole.
-The line goes in for 10b, comes back out in 11a.
-Always.
+The line goes in for 10b, comes back out in 11a, no exceptions.

 On the RaaS node.
 The filename must end in _license.